Ravencrypt/Docker_Tor-Relay/README.md

 The Docs can be found here:
 https://docs.ator.io/

-Website
+Website:
 https://ator.io/

-Twitter
+Twitter:
 https://twitter.com/atorprotocol

-There is no additional work (If you already have an On-Chain Crypto wallet like Metamask, Rabby or similar)
+There is no additional work (If you already have an On-Chain Crypto wallet like Metamask, Rabby or similar).

-Simply add "@ator: [YOUR WALLET ADDRESS]" to the ContactInfo in the torrc config file and claim your Node here: https://ator-dashboard.ar-io.dev/
+Simply add "@ator: [YOUR WALLET ADDRESS]" to the ContactInfo in the torrc config file and claim your Node here: https://ator-dashboard.ar-io.dev/.

+Note the Email Address and Wallet set in ContactInfo will be visible to others.